headlessNode/DSA/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for personal and commercial purposes.
+This project is licensed under the [GNU General Public License](LICENSE-GPL.md).
+You are free to use, modify, and distribute this code for personal and commercial purposes under the terms of the GPL.
 However, I assume no responsibility for any consequences resulting from the use of this code.

 If you find this repository helpful or have any suggestions for improvement, feel free to create an issue or contact me directly.